 在单词数组 "splits, the, string, 安企CMS" 中,"安企" 出现了 0 次。

-From the second example, it can be seen that although the original string contains '安企CMS', when it isfieldsFilter split,“AnQi CMS” becomes an independent element.If you only search for 'anqi', since there are no completely matching independent elements, the count result will be 0.countThe 'complete match' principle of the filter in array scenarios.
+It can be seen from the second example that although the original string contains "安企CMS", when it isfieldsAfter splitting the filter, "AnQi CMS" becomes an independent element.If you only search for 'AnQi', since there are no completely matching independent elements, the count result will be 0.This emphasizescountThe "exact match" principle of the filter under the array scenario.

-• Case sensitive: countThe filter performs an exact match, so it is case-sensitive by default.For example, “CMS” and “cms” are considered as two different keywords.If you need to perform case-insensitive statistics, you may need to convert both the source string and the keywords to the same case (such as lowercase) before counting, but this requires combining with other filters to implement, as there is no direct support for such conversion in the default template tags of Anqi CMS.
+• Case Sensitive: countThe filter performs an exact match, so it is case-sensitive by default.For example, "CMS" and "cms" are considered two different keywords.If you need to perform a case-insensitive count, you may need to convert the source string and keywords to a uniform case (such as lowercase) before counting, but this requires combining with other filters to implement, and there is no direct support for this conversion filter in the default template tags of Anqi CMS.

 • Exact match:Whether it is a string or an array,countthe filter requires an exact match.
 For strings, it is an exact substring match; for arrays, it is an exact element match.

-By skillfully applyingcountFilter, you will be able to handle and analyze data more efficiently in AnQiCMS templates, providing strong support for the dynamic display and refined operation of website content.
+By mastering the use ofcountFilter, you will be able to process and analyze data more efficiently in the AnQiCMS template, providing strong support for the dynamic display and refined operation of website content.